zphixon/nccl/README.md

         liar

 indentation?
-    four spaces
-    no tabs
-    sorry haters
-        the one true indent style
+    must use the same throughout
+    eg 2 or 4 spaces for the entire file or tabs for the entire file
 ```